Fun Learning Materials for Kids!

 Susie S. Loraine, M.A., CCC-SLP

 , is a speech-language pathologist who specializes in working with children who have hearing loss and children with multiple disabilities.
 She earned her Master of Arts in Speech-Language Pathology from the University of Kansas in 2001.
-Her experience as a speech-language pathologist includes working in a multidisciplinary diagnostic clinic for children with a wide variety of developmental disabilities; providing home intervention for infants and toddlers as a mentor, including parent training and education; and providing speech/language/auditory services in an educational setting.
+Her experiences as a speech-language pathologist include working in a multidisciplinary diagnostic clinic for children with a wide variety of developmental disabilities; providing home intervention for infants and toddlers as a mentor, including parent training and education; and providing speech/language/auditory services in an educational setting.
 Susie is currently a recuriter for EBS Healthcare in West Chester, PA.

 Audrey Prince, M.Ed.

 , obtained a master’s degree in special education from Clemson University in 2000.
 She authored and co-authored various Super Duper® products for children with disabilities.
-Audrey participated in the research and development of assessments programs produced by Super Duper® Publications and has worked as an educational consultant.
-Her trainings emphasize teaching strategies for children with disabilities mainstreamed into general education classrooms.
+Audrey participated in the research and development of assessment programs produced by Super Duper® Publications and has worked as an educational consultant.
+Her trainings emphasize teaching strategies for children with disabilities mainstreamed into general

 Megan-Lynette Richmond, M.S., CCC-SLP

-, received a master's degree in speech-language pathology at the University of the District of Columbia.
+, received a master's degree in speech-language pathology at the University of the District of Columbia, Washington, D.C.
 She specialized in research and working in pediatric medical settings and special education schools.
 She is currently in private practice.

 Rynette R. Kjesbo, M.S., CCC-SLP

 , earned both her bachelor’s and master’s degrees in communication sciences and disorders from Florida State University.
 Rynette has worked diagnosing speech and language delays and disorders and providing therapy to infants, children, and adults in hospital, private practice, and public school settings.
 Rynette is currently a senior editor in product development at Super Duper® Publications.

 Becky L. Spivey, M.Ed.

-, received a bachelor's degree in elementary education from the University of South Carolina in 1979 and a master’s in elementary education from Converse College, Spartanburg, SC in 1985.
-She served as a classroom teacher in public schools for 23 years and is currently a senior editor in product development for Super Duper® Publications.
+, received a bachelor's degree in elementary education from the University of South Carolina and a master’s in elementary education from Converse College, Spartanburg, SC.
+She served as a classroom teacher in public schools for 23 years and is currently a senior editor in product development at Super Duper® Publications.